peteroupc/html3dutil/doc/H3DU.Transform.md

 ### H3DU.Transform#copy() <a id='H3DU.Transform_H3DU.Transform_copy'></a>

-Makes a copy of this object.
+Makes a copy of this transform.
 The copied object will have its own version of the rotation, scale, position, and matrix data.

 #### Return Value

-A copy of this object.
+A copy of this transform.
 (Type: <a href="H3DU.Transform.md">H3DU.Transform</a>)

 ### H3DU.Transform#getMatrix() <a id='H3DU.Transform_H3DU.Transform_getMatrix'></a>

 Gets the transformation matrix used by an object.
-Depending on the state of this object, will return either:<ul>
+Depending on the state of this transform, will return either:<ul>
 <li>The 4x4 matrix passed to H3DU.Transform#setMatrix, if the
 matrix was defined with that method and the transform wasn't reset yet with H3DU.Transform#resetTransform.